 Beyond Fort Oranje, explore scattered fort ruins.
 These mini-excursions blend historical context having picturesque vistas.

-These sites underscore the island's extensive military past as a heavily protected trading hub during the colonial era.
+These sites underscore the island's extensive military past as a heavily protected trading hub during from the time of colonization era.

 Sint Eustatius lacks distinct "villages" separate from Oranjestad.

-These drives present an opportunity to see more of the island's residential and working landscapes, contributing to a fuller view of Statia.
+These drives provide an opportunity to see more of the island's housing and working landscapes, contributing to a fuller view of Statia.

 Sint Eustatius does not have significant pilgrimage sites for visitors.
 Its historical and cultural sites focus on colonial trade and military heritage.